Gilgit District: Demographics

+At the time of 2023 Census, Gilgit District had a population of 324,552.

 In the 1941 census, the Gilgit District (then a tehsil) had a population of 22,495, distributed in 46 villages divided further into 12 subdivisions.
 Roughly 50% of the population followed Shia Islam and 49% other forms of Islam (Sunni).
 According to scholar Martin Sökefeld, the Sunni missionaries came from the south, Shia from the east and Ismaili from the north.

 Education

 According to the Alif Ailaan Pakistan District Education Rankings of 2015, the Gilgit District was ranked 35th out of 148 districts of Pakistan in terms of education.
 In terms of facilities and infrastructure, the district was ranked 67 out of 148.

 Administration

 Gilgit District is divided into three tehsils: